What Is Needed for Slip and Slide Kickball? (A Step-by-Step Guide)

 The only difference between regular kickball and slip-and-slide kickball is the slippiness.
 In slip-and-slide kickball, players must run along the drop cloths to reach the next base.
 If, however, this proves to be too strenuous and slippery, players can run beside the drop cloth and just jump on at the base (the inflatable pool).

-It’s good to pour more water over the plastic sliding areas (whether it’s a slip-and-slide set or the plastic tarps) every now and again, otherwise, it might dry up.
+It’s good to pour more water over the plastic sliding areas (whether a slip-and-slide set or the plastic tarps) occasionally; otherwise, it might dry up.

 Another reason it might not be slippery is if you’re not using enough soap.
-It’s best to start small with the soap, though you may end up needing more.
+It’s best to start small with the soap, though you may need more.
 Because while water alone can make it a little slippery, you also need some soap!

 • Plastic is best because it doesn’t absorb water.